anyone-protocol/api-service/README.md

 - /total-observed-bandwidth
 - /average-bandwidth-rate

+Each endpoint returns data grouped by status:
+- Online
+- Offline
+- All

 By default, data is returned for the last 7 days with interval to 6 hours

 In order to change time range and data points interval there are 3 query parameters available: